eodundo/Heroes-of-Pymoli/README.md

-You must use the Pandas Library and the Jupyter Notebook to calculate:
+Using the Pandas Library and the Jupyter Notebook to calculate:
 Total Number of Players
 Number of Unique Items
 Average Purchase Price